SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 --------------------

-You can limit protocol adoption to class types (and not structures or enumerations) by adding the ``class`` keyword to a protocol's inheritance list.
+You can limit protocol adoption to class types (and not structures or enumerations) by adding the ``AnyObject`` protocol to a protocol's inheritance list.
-The ``class`` keyword must always appear first in a protocol's inheritance list, before any inherited protocols:

 .. testcode:: classOnlyProtocols

    >> protocol SomeInheritedProtocol {}
-   -> protocol SomeClassOnlyProtocol: class, SomeInheritedProtocol {
+   -> protocol SomeClassOnlyProtocol: AnyObject, SomeInheritedProtocol {
          // class-only protocol definition goes here
       }